 Sarconeos (BIO101) activates the MAS receptor, a key component of the protective arm of the RAS, and has been shown to significantly improve respiratory function in several preclinical models.

-Sarconeos (BIO101) is a drug candidate that has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia (the phase 2b study, SARA-INT, is currently underway).
+Sarconeos (BIO101) has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia (the phase 2b study, SARA-INT, is currently underway).
 Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD).
-COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases
+COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases.

 Recruitment will occur into 2 parts, with similar features.
-A total of 310 (potentially increased by 50%, i.e. up to 465, based on an interim analysis) Patients with COVID19, who have developed severe respiratory symptoms within the last 14 days.
-Recruitment to part 1 (first 50 participants) have been completed and is now ongoing into part 2.
+There will be a total of 310 (potentially increased by 50%, i.e. up to 465, based on an interim analysis) patients aged 45 and above, with proven COVID-19, and severe respiratory symptoms with COVID-19, with evidence of respiratory decompensation ≤7 days before start of study medication.

-The primary endpoint is all cause mortality or signs of respiratory failure, secondary and exploratory endpoints will include, safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the Renin-Angiotensin System (RAS), target of Sarconeos (BIO101), will also be evaluated.
+The primary endpoint is confirmation of the effect of Sarconeos (BIO101) in preventing further respiratory deterioration.
+Secondary and exploratory endpoints include, safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the RAS, the target of Sarconeos (BIO101).

 The study will go through 2 interim analyses.
-The first, on the participants of part 1, to assess the safety of BIO101 and provide an initial indication of activity.
-The second will take place after 50% of the study participants are recruited (155) and will include a futility analysis and reassessment of the sample size.
-These analyses are conducted by an independent data-monitoring committee (iDMC).
+The first, on the participants of Part 1 (50 patients in total), to assess the safety of BIO101 and provide an initial indication of activity.
+The second will take place after 50% of the study participants to Part 2 are recruited (155), and will include a safety & a futility analysis and the potential reassessment of the sample size.
+These analyses are conducted by an independent Data Monitoring Committee (DMC).